electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/degredation/_index.md

 ## Cycle ageing

 Cycle ageing is the reduction of energy capcaity or power caused bey charging/discharging.

+### Cycle aging based on SOC area

+The below diagram show how the SOC area used when charging/discharging affect the degredation

 ![Cycles](dstcycles.png "Cycle stress")

+### Charging speed affect on cycle aging

+The most important factor for cycle charging is the charging speed.
+High speed DC charging increase the effect called lithium plating that converts the lithium ions to lithium metal.
+When this happens the available ions in battery is reduced.
+Higher speed charging increases the amount of litium ions that are not able to reach the anode.
+This is again caused by limitiations on the chemistry process.
+If you want to learn more about lithium plating you can read [this presentation](https://www.nasa.gov/sites/default/files/atoms/files/1-lithium_plating_azimmerman.pdf) from Nasa.

 ### Scientfictic articles to read to understand more about cycle aging